 Book sellers are on both sides of the river, giving the Seine the reputation of being ‘the only river in the world that runs between two bookshelves’.
 Spend an afternoon walking the banks of the river, and don’t forget to stop at one of the bridges and admire the view of the city from up there.

 2. Pick up a bouquet of fresh-cut flowers

 Visit the flower market located in Place Louis Lépine and breathe in the fragrant aromas from hundreds of varieties of exotic and seasonal flowers, shrubs and plants.
-Parisiens have been coming to get their flowers here since 1830 – the huge selection available means that there’s something for everyone from avid gardeners to curious passersby.
+Parisians have been coming to get their flowers here since 1830 – the huge selection available means that there’s something for everyone from avid gardeners to curious passersby.
 If you’re only in Paris for a couple of days and don’t want to buy flowers, we still recommend visiting the flower market.
-It’s a beautiful place for a walk.
+It’s a beautiful place to spend a day in Paris.
 The pavilion is simply stunning.
 And best of all?
-It’s a fantastic place for people watching.
+It’s fantastic for people watching.

 The Marché aux fleurs is open everyday from 8am to 7.30pm.

 3. Visit the iconic Centre Pompidou on a Sunday